eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 run more than one *DomainParticipant* in the same *Process*, and they do not require to be related with each other, not even under the same *Domain*.

-This entity is connected directly with the *User* to which it belongs, and the *Participants* running within it.
+This entity is directly connected to the *User* it belongs to, and the *Participants* running within it.